sanju741/nopCommerce-Docs/user-guide/configuring/settingup/mainstore/languages.md

 ![language](_static/languages/Language.png)

 > [!NOTE]
-> You can download new language packs from the official [Marketplace](http://www.nopcommerce.com/marketplace.aspx).
+> You can download new language packs from the official [Marketplace](http://www.nopcommerce.com/marketplace.aspx) or from [Translations](https://www.nopcommerce.com/translations.aspx)

 ## Adding new language